You can report this image for abusive, violent or sexual content,

 Web conferencing has become hugely popular and enables you to connect with others around the globe without any travel just web access.
 Free Open Webinars run at various times through the year and often the sessions are recorded so if you miss the online event you can always listen/watch later.
 There are many that are promoted on the Web (especially on Twitter) and The Global Education Conference is one of the largest.
 Presenters are leaders in educational technology applications in the classroom and screen sharing allows you to both see the presentation and hear the presenter. globaleducation.ning.com The Global Education Conference Network

 There is a wealth of supplementary material on the Web to enrich the formal curriculum documents you use to cover all the learning outcomes of the course/module you teach.
-This includes open online courses (MOOCs)such as edX, Coursera, Udacity, FutureLearn and many other OER (Khan Academy, OpenLearn, TEDx to name but a few) www.openculture.com Download 750 free courses from Stanford, Yale, MIT, Harvard, Berkeley and other great universities to your computer or mobile device.
+This includes open online courses (MOOCs)such as edX, Coursera, Udacity, FutureLearn and many other OER (Khan Academy, OpenLearn, TEDx to name but a few) www.openculture.com Download 875 free courses from Stanford, Yale, MIT, Harvard, Berkeley and other great universities to your computer or mobile device.
+Over 30,000 hours of free audio & video lectures.

 Popular Media includes the traditional Newpapers, Journals, TV, radio etc. However, even this is finding its way into the digital space.
 Most businesses have websites and most news agencies are now online and using social media to reach the market. www.news24.com News24, South Africa's premier news source, provides breaking news on national, world, Africa, sport, entertainment, technology & more.